 We offer the following investment advisory services to retail investors: Portfolio Management Services; Portfolio Manager to a Wrap Fee Program; Financial Planning Services; Asset Allocation Services; Advisory Consulting Services and Pension Consulting Services.
-Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Brochure Items 4, 7, and 8 by clicking this link https://adviserinfo.sec.gov/firm/brochure/129422.

 Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on a weekly basis.